zfoh/HaskellerZ/meetups/2015-02-26-Writing_your_first_real_world_Haskell_application/real_world_haskell_intro.markdown

 Exception: wc - main: not yet implemented
 ~~~

-Tip: type `:?` in `ghci` to get a list of all available commands.
+Hint: type `:?` in `ghci` to get a list of all available commands.

 The structure of Haskell applications
 =====================================

-- IO: threads, file reading and writing
+- IO actions: threads, files manipulation, network communication
-- Pure: thread-safe by default, referentially transparent
+- Pure functions: thread-safe by default, referentially transparent
-- Pure total: the gold standard
+- Pure and total functions: the gold standard